maxim-top/im.gitbook/en/quick-start/floo-android-quick-start.md

 #### Message remote push

-Developer shall configure the certificate for remote push, apply for permission in code, and send the deviceToken to MaxIM server.
-When receiver is not online, MaxIM server will automatically send the message through remote push.
+Developer shall configure the certificate for remote push, apply for permission in code, and send the deviceToken to Lanying IM server.
+When receiver is not online, Lanying IM server will automatically send the message through remote push.

 Note: The pushed content is determined by the pushContent field of the sending message interface.
 If this field is empty-valued when the built-in message is sent, the default content will be pushed; user-defined messages must set this field, otherwise they will not be pushed.

-* deviceToken passed to MaxIM interface
+* deviceToken passed to Lanying IM interface

 > L/S: Success is judged by the value of returned BMXErrorCode.